-Students may fold subsections of one rectangle and use congruence to compare that section to a section of another rectangle (equality of subsections) (see Figure 2).
+STRATEGY 1 (Additive Congruence): Students may fold subsections of one rectangle and use congruence to compare that section to a section of another rectangle (equality of subsections) (see Figure 2).

-Figure 2.
-Additive Congruence

-Students may match unequal subsections to parts on each of the other rectangles until all the space is accounted for.
-They may need support to account for all the parts as they superimpose them on each other.
-(See Figure 3)
+STRATEGY 2 (Additive Congruence using Unequal Parts): Students may match unequal subsections to parts on each of the other rectangles until all the space is accounted for.
+They may need support to account for all the parts as they superimpose them on each other (see Figure 3).